-Though technically not located in Amherst, Oxford is an easy 20-minute drive away, and worth seeing if you’re in the area.
+Though technically not located in Amherst, Oxford is an easy 20-minute drive away and worth seeing if you’re in the area.
 Dubbed the Blueberry Capital of Canada, we are told that Oxford processes up to three million pounds of blueberries a day here during blueberry season.
 Oxford is also home to the world’s largest blueberry statue.
 An adorable, smiling half-human, a half-blueberry concrete icon who greets visitors as they enter the town.
-Go ahead, pull over and take a selfie with this local mascot – and maybe pick up some wild blueberries while you’re in town!
+Go ahead, pull over and take a selfie with this local mascot.
+Maybe pick up some wild blueberries while you’re in town!

-For more Nova Scotia travel ideas, check out our 48-hours in Halifax itinerary.
+For more Nova Scotia traveller ideas, check out our 48-hours in Halifax itinerary.

 Joggins Fossil Cliffs

-Less than half an hour away from Amherst, a visit to Joggins Fossil Cliffs make for an excellent day trip.
+Less than half an hour from Amherst, a visit to Joggins Fossil Cliffs make for an excellent day trip.
 A visit to this UNESCO World Heritage Site is a chance to step back millions of years into the past.
 You won’t even need a time-travelling DeLorean.
 Millions of years ago, this area was covered with swampy forests that created coal deposits.
 Today, you have the opportunity to explore the vast quantities of fossils that were left behind and are revealed every time the tide goes out.
-The site is always changing, as more fossils are exposed and wash away.
+The site is constantly changing as more fossils are exposed and washed away.
 We saw a 300-million-year-old fossilized tree when we visited.
 Who knows what you’ll discover!
-Book a tour to benefit from your guide’s expert knowledge, and take a spin through the fascinating museum and gift shop.
+Book a tour to benefit from your guide’s expert knowledge.
+Then take a spin through the fascinating museum and gift shop.

 But don’t stop here!
 This list is just a taste of some of Amherst’s gems.
 There are many more treasures in and around the town just waiting to be discovered, including art galleries, spas, museums, boutique shops and tempting eateries.
 Why not add Amherst to your itinerary, and see what you’ll discover?